loonwerks/case-ta6-platform-assessment-camkes-apps/README.md

 The unmanned air vehicle threat 3A1 application extends the case-uav-threat-3A1-unmitigated application by introducing high-assurance componenets including filters, gates and monitors to mitigate some cyber threats.
-The OpenUxAS application contains the same injected trojan code as the case-uav-threat-3A1-unmitigated scenario, but the line search task filter catches the overrun and prevents the message from reaching the OpenUxAS application.
-This results in the response monitor warning the user that an automation response was expected but none was generated.
+The OpenUxAS application contains the same injected trojan code as the case-uav-threat-3A1-unmitigated scenario.
+Once the overly-lengthy waypoint list reaches the OpenUxAS application, the vulnerability is triggered and the OpenUxAS application fails to generate an automation response.
+The response monitor responds by warning the user that an automation response was expected but none was generated.

 ### case-uav-threat-3A2-unmitigated